Hybrid Active/Passive Wireless Network Aided by Intelligent Reflecting Surface: System Modeling and Performance Analysis: System Model

 where $\bar \gamma\triangleq 2^{\bar R}-1$ denotes the corresponding minimum required SINR, and $F_{\gamma}(\cdot)$ is the cumulative distribution function (cdf)\footnote{The cdf of an RV $X$ is defined as $F_{X}(x)\triangleq \mathbb{P}\{X< x\}$.} of $\gamma$.
 Accordingly, we can define the \textit{spatial throughput} of the network in bps/Hz/m$^2$ as

 In order to obtain the spatial throughput $\nu$, we need to characterize the cdf of the SINR $\gamma$ that depends on the distributions of the signal power $S$ and interference power $I$.
 Note that the instantaneous $S$ and $I$ are independent due to their independent small-scale fading, while their large-scale statistics averaged over fading are dependent in general due to the common BS and IRS locations.
 Specifically, under the distance-based association rule, the distribution of the BS 0-UE 0 link distance $l_0$ affects not only the mean signal power, but also the mean interference power since the interfering BSs are located at distances more than $l_0$ from UE 0.
-Moreover, for the IRS-aided downlink communication, both the signal and interference are reflected by the same set $\mathcal{J}$ of IRSs within $D_2$ of UE 0, and hence the path-losses of the BS-IRS and/or IRS-UE links are random but correlated in general.
+Moreover, for the IRS-aided downlink communication, both the signal and interference are reflected by the same set ($\mathcal{J}$) of IRSs within $D_2$ of UE 0, and hence the path-losses of the BS-IRS and/or IRS-UE links are random but correlated in general.
 Such correlation introduced by randomly distributed IRSs near UE 0 imposes new difficulty to the system-level performance analysis, which is challenging to deal with.
 In addition, the IRS 0-UE 0 distance $d_0$ determines whether there is reflect beamforming provided by IRS 0 and thus the IRS 0-UE 0 channel power gain, which also has a significant impact on the system performance.

-To tackle the above challenges, in the sequel of this paper, we decompose the performance analysis into three parts, by first characterizing the signal power and interference power distributions in Sections \ref{SectionSignal} and \ref{SectionInterference}, respectively, and then deriving the SINR distribution and hence the spatial throughput in Section \ref{SectionCharacterization}.
+To tackle the above challenges, we decompose the performance analysis into three parts, by first characterizing the signal power and interference power distributions in Sections \ref{SectionSignal} and \ref{SectionInterference}, respectively, and then deriving the SINR distribution and hence the spatial throughput in Section \ref{SectionCharacterization}.
 In particular, for the signal (or interference) power characterization, we first derive its \textit{conditional} distribution conditioned on the distances $l_0$ and $d_0$, based on which we are then able to obtain the SINR distribution.
-Moreover, we also characterize the \textit{unconditional} mean signal/interference power averaged over the channel fading and random BS/IRS locations, in order to reveal the impact of IRS on them, which helps illustrating their respective effects on the SINR distribution.
+Moreover, we also characterize the \textit{unconditional} mean signal/interference power averaged over the channel fading and random BS/IRS locations, in order to reveal the impact of IRS on them, which helps illustrating their respective effects to the SINR distribution.